gaearon/overreacted.io/src/pages/how-does-the-development-mode-work/index.md

 Historically, we’ve used `__DEV__` in the source code to match the Facebook source code.
 For a long time, React was directly copied into the Facebook codebase, so it needed to follow the same rules.
 For npm, we had a build step that literally replaced the `__DEV__` checks with `process.env.NODE_ENV !== 'production'` right before publishing.

 This was sometimes a problem.
-Sometimes, a code pattern relying on some Node.js convention worked well on npm, but broke Facebook, or vice versa
+Sometimes, a code pattern relying on some Node.js convention worked well on npm, but broke Facebook, or vice versa.

 Since React 16, we’ve changed the approach.
 Instead, we now [compile a bundle](https://reactjs.org/blog/2017/12/15/improving-the-repository-infrastructure.html#compiling-flat-bundles) for each environment (including `<script>` tags, npm, and the Facebook internal codebase).
 So even CommonJS code for npm is compiled to separate development and production bundles ahead of time.